awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EnablePerformanceInsights`  <a name="cfn-rds-dbinstance-enableperformanceinsights"></a>
 A value that indicates whether to enable Performance Insights for the DB instance\.
-For more information, see [Using Amazon Performance Insights](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html) in the *Amazon Relational Database Service User Guide*\.
+For more information, see [Using Amazon Performance Insights](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html) in the *Amazon RDS User Guide*\.
 This setting doesn't apply to RDS Custom\.
 *Required*: No
 *Type*: Boolean